tocororo/semantic-turkey/README.md

-# README #
+# Semantic Turkey #

+Semantic Turkey is a platform for Knowledge Acquisition and Management realized by the [ART Research Group](http://art.uniroma2.it) at the University of Rome, Tor Vergata

 Everything about Semantic Turkey (user manual, build information etc..) is in its [official site](http://semanticturkey.uniroma2.it/)

+## Notes for previous releases ##

-### Notes for people installing ST stable 0.9.1 on a recent Firefox (v. >= 29) ###
+### Installing the old ST 0.9.1 on a recent Firefox (v. >= 29) ###

 Due to changes in latest firefox UI (addon bar has been removed from FF), the pencil for annotations is not visible anymore.
-We have been addressing this in the next to come ST 0.10.
 However, you can easily patch it for 0.9.1 by installing this further extension in Firefox https://addons.mozilla.org/it/firefox/addon/the-addon-bar/